Labrapuerta/MeshCraft-RNA/README.md

          cat /root/.config/code-server/config.yaml
          ```

-    4. In the output, look for the line that appears similar to this:
+    4. In the output, look for this line:

        ```yaml
        password: password